Scott Graham Speaker Presentation Content

 As a youth, I was often the target of bullying.
 There were many things that I was teased about, most of which I could ignore.
 It wasn’t until the bully found out that I couldn’t read and write that the bully had any lasting effect on me.

 I was in grade 7 and very sensitive about my learning disability and attention deficit disorder.
 It was my little secret.
 Well, the bully found out my secret and realized that if he made fun of the fact that I couldn’t read and write, he would be able to get me to react and believe his lies.
 The word he used to taunt me was “dumb.”
 The funny thing was that he didn’t have to call me dumb.
 I was already using the word on myself.
 This word that was not supposed to hurt was destroying me.
 But I was determined not to allow the bully to win.
 I first found out everything I could about my learning disability and my ADHD.
-I discovered that there were many famous and successful people with the same diagnosis.
+I discovered many famous and successful people with the same diagnosis.
 This gave me hope.
 I realized what you did with what you got made the difference.
 I worked hard at improving my ability to read and write.
 It wasn’t easy, but worth it.
 After a few years, I became a really good reader.
 This led me to become a storyteller.
-I developed a real love for storytelling, so I wrote my own stories.
+I genuinely loved storytelling, so I wrote my own stories.
 Years later, I became a bestselling author.
 I wrote books, a script for a television show, and songs I later recorded with Kenny MacLean of the rock group Platinum Blonde and Alan Frew from the band Glass Tiger.

 The key strategies to help children retain their self-esteem and build confidence are: